Zakiaatot/libhfsaver/README.md

 # libhfsaver

-A library for saving http-flv streams to disk.
+A Thread-safe library for saving http-flv streams to disk.

 ## Prerequisites